 There is very little worse than having to put damp clothes on before heading out to spend the day in the field.
 Avoid the discomfort (and chaffing) this can cause by always ensuring your archaeologist has dry clothing!

 Is your archaeologist surveying in black bear country?
 Get them the best in noise makers: sticks!
 As they round around landforms, these high tech gadgets can be banged together to warn critters of a human’s approach.

 Love those munsell colors? know an archaeologist who just can’t stop talking about soil?
 This mug is the perfect gift to bring some archaeological know how into the home (while hopefully leaving the dirt behind).

 Looking to low key represent your archaeology love?
 Check out this stylish lapel pin to show your archaeology chops when field clothing just isn’t appropriate.

 It’s a headband!
 It’s a snow hat!
-It’s a thing that will protect your mouth from flying dust and dirt while screening!
+It will protect your mouth from flying dust and dirt while screening!
 This multifunctional tube of fabric will keep your archaeologist stylish and comfortable.

 WoW!
 DIGGING UP KIT!